Case Study: Developing a 3-Year Cybersecurity Implementation Plan

 Shortly after starting the technical evaluation, our team uncovered some critical security flaws involving partner-managed services.
 We immediately shared these findings and our concerns so the organization could begin to work with their service provider to address these findings immediately, long before we completed the engagement.
 This type of open and frequent communication with our clients is indicative of our working style.
 Whenever we discover a critical finding we’re quick to touch base with our client.

-Our overarching recommendation was to establish a formal information security program.
+Our overarching recommendation was to establish a formal information security program as part of the cybersecurity implementation plan.
 To jump-start development of this program, we provided recommendations for which security framework to adapt, based on this organization’s unique needs, drafts of critical information governance policies, and a blueprint for change management.
 Some culture changes will be critical over the long run, so we provided tactics for shifting the mindset away from thinking that security is a technology problem.

 “Security is everyone’s responsibility.”